 A period of public consultation is expected once the new Gambling Control Bill is published, which will give stakeholders the opportunity to have their say.
 Any new legislation will be subject to significant pre-legislative scrutiny and debate.
 However, given the already significant delays in reform, the 2019 Act is likely to be a longer stop-gap than one would hope.

 LK Shield’s Gaming and Gambling team offer specialist advices in the regulatory, licensing, consumer, advertising, IP, privacy and contractual aspects of gambling.
-If you would like to learn more about anything in this note, or how these issues may apply to your promotional schemes, please contact Robert Haniver or Peter Bolger.

 We regularly publish useful content on a wide range of legal and business topics.
 Please click the button below if you would like to receive these by email.Subscribe